cityjson/specs/docs/index.rst

 .. note::
    CityJSON is not an official standard, and it is not part of the OGC standards (unlike its parent standard CityGML).
-   It was started by the `3D geoinformation group at TU Delft <https://3d.bk.tudelft.nl>`_ (who is the main maintainer) and other developers are welcome to contribute.
+   It was started, and is maintained, by the `3D geoinformation group at TU Delft <https://3d.bk.tudelft.nl>`_

+   We invite everyone to contribute, all `discussions/issues <https://github.com/tudelft3d/cityjson/issues>`_ and developments are open to everyone the `GitHub repository of CityJSON <https://github.com/tudelft3d/cityjson>`_.

 .. rubric:: Content